Sites Reservoir

 The Sites Reservoir is a proposed offstream reservoir project west of Colusa in the Sacramento Valley of northern California to be built and operated by the Sites Project Authority.
 The project would divert water from the Sacramento River upstream of the Sacramento–San Joaquin River Delta through existing canals to a new reservoir 14 mi away.
 Annual yield would depend on precipitation and environmental restrictions.

-Construction is planned to begin in 2025 with operations targeted to begin by 2030.
+Construction is planned to begin in 2027 with operations targeted to begin by 2034.
 The project is estimated to cost $3.9 billion and is funded by local, state, and federal public dollars.
 In 2018, the project was awarded $816 million in funding from California's Proposition 1 water bond, and secured a $449 million investment from the United States Department of Agriculture.
 The United States Bureau of Reclamation is also a significant project partner.

 The reservoir would be operated as part of the California State Water Project (SWP).
 Estimated economic benefits are around $260 million per year, with an operating cost of $10–20 million.
 About 30 public water agencies, public irrigation districts, counties, and cities in California have tentatively committed funding based on a beneficiary pays principle.

 History

 The Sites Reservoir was proposed in the 1950s.
 California had serious droughts in 1977–1978, 2006–2010, and 2011–2017, raising concern about water insecurity.
 The project is intended to improve reliability of supply during drought conditions.

 Preliminary studies were conducted at a cost of $50 million during 1996–2014.
 In 2018, the state awarded $820 million from a bond (Proposition 1) to the reservoir project.
 The California Water Commission voted in favor of the feasibility of the project in December 2021.
 The project was certified by Governor Gavin Newsom in November 2023 under SB 149, a new law that provides certified projects streamlining benefits regarding legal challenges filed under the California Environmental Quality Act.
-Construction is scheduled to begin in late 2025 and be completed in 2030.
-In July 2025, a master streambed alteration agreement from the California Department of Fish and Wildlife and a biological opinion from the U.S. Fish and Wildlife Service were approved.
+In 2022, construction was scheduled to begin in late 2025.
+In July 2025, a master streambed alteration agreement from the California Department of Fish and Wildlife and a biological opinion from the U.S. Fish and Wildlife Service were approved, with construction due to begin before the end of 2027.
+With several permits still needed, the Sites Project Authority selected Barnard Construction Company to be the main contractor in January 2026.